AIM-KannLab/mri-sequence-inference/README.md

 # mri-sequence-classification
 This repository contains the basic inference scripts to get our longitudinal mri images classified into one of the four modalities: T1, T1c, T2w, and FLAIR or a class called OTHER, which should entail all other MRI modalities.
 There are three main scripts and 2 configuration files corresponding to the inference and the later postprocessing.

+## Disclaimer
+As this script is adjusted from the code provided in the paper _Deep Learning-based Type Identification of Volumetric MRI Sequences_ it is far from

 ## How to run
 First, create a conda environment, activate it, and install the dependencies.